dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a **compile-time error** if:

-*   The augmenting declaration and augmented declaration are not the same kind: class, mixin, enum, extension, or extension type.
-You cannot augment a class with a mixin, etc.

 *   The augmenting declaration and augmented declaration do not have all the same modifiers: `abstract`, `base`, `final`, `interface`, `sealed` and `mixin` for `class` declarations, and `base` for `mixin` declarations.